helloflask/bootstrap-flask/docs/macros.rst

 - ``view_url``
 - ``edit_url``
 - ``delete_url``

-You can also pass a fiexd URL string, but use a primary key placeholder in the URL is deprecated and will be removed in version 2.0.

 When setting the ``delete_url``, you will also need to enable the CSRFProtect extension provided by Flask-WTF, so that the CSRF protection can be added to the delete button: